 The sextant gets its name from the Latin word for one sixth – “sextāns” and has an arc spanning 60°.
 Also using two mirrors the sextant can measure angular distances between two objects that are as much as 120° apart.
 Taking a reading with a sextant is simple but knowing what to do with that number – not so much.

 To use the sextant the telescope must be focused on the horizon.
 The celestial body to be shot is found and the sextant aimed at it.
 The body is brought down to the horizon by moving the arm along the arc and then the arm is clamped.
 The micrometer knob makes small adjustments while the instrument is swayed slightly from side to side, until the heavenly body just brushes the horizon.
 When this is achieved a note is instantly made of the time, seconds first, then minutes and hours, then the name of the body and its observed altitude.
 Every second of time counts – an error of 4 seconds equates to an error of a nautical mile in the position.
-In modern practice for people still skilled in this science, a sextant plus a navigational almanac with trigonometric sight-reduction tables still permit navigation by Sun, Moon, visible planets, or any one of 57 navigational stars whenever the horizon is visible.
+In modern practice for people still skilled in this science, a sextant plus a piloting calculator or old fashioned navigational almanac with trigonometric sight-reduction tables still permit navigation by Sun, Moon, visible planets, or any one of 57 navigational stars whenever the horizon is visible.
+To accurately fix his position a pilot (navigator) actually had to preform sight reduction on three separate celestial bodies; using their “earthly positions” (at a given GMT time) – to calculate his.

 The sextant largely displaced the octant because it was a more capable instrument.
 The two were used side by side for many years, with the less expensive octant being delegated the more routine task wherever applicable.
 The Lewis & Clark expedition to explore the American West, toted both an octant and a sextant with them on their overland two and a half year / 7,689 mile trip.
 When encountering mountains obstructing his view of the horizon, Lewis employed an artificial horizon made from a dish of water.
-This <link> illustrates some of the processes involved when correcting these optical readings.
+This informative <link> illustrates how Lewis accurately determined his latitude using a “noon shot”.
+It explains how he corrected for index error, refraction, parallax, the sun’s semi-diameter and the sun’s declination.

 * A chronograph is a wristwatch with a stopwatch feature.